top of page

 (additional information may be included after the word count as needed)

-ii.
+iii.
 Submissions using formatting other than outlined on the Writer's Games or Submissions pages will result in minor point loss.

 d.
-One entry per Event per person.
+One entry per registered person per Event.

 ii.
 Judges will review the last submission received from each registered participant prior to the deadline.
+"Last submission" is determined by timestamp.

-i.
+ii.
 Entries written outside the 72-hour Event period are not accepted.

-ii.
+iii.
 Late entries are not accepted except under special, predetermined circumstances.

 f.
 A registered participant may skip any Event without notice.
 Skipping will not negatively affect the participant's score.